Sustainable transport: “We work on directly eliminating CO2 emissions, rather than offsetting them”

 According to the European Environment Agency, road freight represents 71,7% of the total transport greenhouse gas emissions in Europe.
 Of this, 27,1% is caused by heavy duty trucks.

 In Trucksters we have a vision: to shape the future of sustainable transport and transform this industry for the better.
-Trucksters will be the first operator with a 100% electric long-haul route in 2023, operating with several electric trucks in the first few months of 2023.
-In the latter half of that year it will use zero-emission vehicles on an entire long-haul route.
+Trucksters will be the first operator with a 100% electric long-haul route, operating with several electric trucks in the first few months of 2023.

 Trucksters will be the first operator with a 100% electric long-haul route in 2023.